SAP-samples/teched2023-DA260/exercises/ex2/README.md

     ![ex_02_22](images/ex_02_22.png)

 This is the end of Exercise-2 where we successfully created a transformation flow that persists historic sticker price into a target table which would be consumed in next exercise.

+Pleae click here to continue with [Exercise 3 - Preparing Analytical Dataset with historic and delta records](../ex3/)